MoveOnOrg/handbook/docs/MEETINGS_WHEN_AND_HOW.md

 ## Meeting Communication Norms

+### Basics
-Meetings start on time and end on time.
+- Meetings start on time and end on time.
+- If not everyone in the meeting knows each other, the meeting starts with an ice-breaker prompt
+- All meetings have a Purpose, Outcome, Process
+- All meetings have a Facilitator, Note-taker, Time-keeper

+### Video conferencing
 We're an all-remote environment, and so all our meetings happen over video conference.
 We prefer video over audio, as it allows participants to pick up on nonverbal cues.
 We use video conference software that includes chat along with the meeting where we coordinate meeting facilitation.

+### Ensuring everyone can participate
-To be accessible to both introverts and extroverts, and also to manage social dynamics that can be problematic (like one person doing most of the talking, or talking over other participants), the meeting facilitator decides who speaks and drives the agenda.
-The meeting agenda explicitly includes clearly defined sections for attendee input.
-Attendees are prompted for input, and "raise hands" via noting they want to speak in the chat.
+- The meeting facilitator decides who speaks and drives the agenda.
+Clear agendas and clear facilitation make meetings accessible to both introverts and extroverts, and also manages problematic social dynamics, like one person doing most of the talking, or talking over other participants.
+- The meeting agenda explicitly includes clearly defined sections for attendee input.
+- When attendees are prompted for input, they "raise hands" via noting they want to speak in the video conference chat area.
 The facilitator calls on "raised hands" in the order they were raised.

+### Creating space for complex discussion
 Some people feel more comfortable with extemporaneous speaking and others need thinking and processing time.
 We are also aware that the person who speaks first disproportionately influences the other meeting attendees.
 So for complex team decisions that require careful thought, we use the following collaboration device:
 - Facilitator shares a prompt for the complex question or decision to the attendees
 - Attendees take 5-10 of "quiet writing time" and capture their thoughts async